-RG 000.22 The standard responsible lending obligations require you to:

-- (a) make reasonable inquiries about the consumer's requirements and objectives and financial situation and take reasonable steps to verify their financial situation (reasonable inquiries and verification), and - (b) assess whether the credit contract is unsuitable. - RG 000.23 Under the modified responsible lending obligations, you are still required to undertake these steps.
-However, the modifications: - (a) ease some requirements about the timing of inquiries and verification and assessments of unsuitability, - (b) provide specified factors to be taken into account in determining what constitutes reasonable inquiries and verification, - (c) mandate certain inquiries about a consumer's financial situation, - (d) create a rebuttable presumption that low cost credit contracts with a credit limit of \$2,000 or less meet the consumer's requirements and objectives for the purposes of unsuitability assessments; and - (e) allow you to conduct inquiries and an assessment for an amount of credit larger than that initially offered to the consumer.
-This assessment covers any subsequent credit limit increases up to that amount for a period of up to 2 years. - RG 000.24 Table 1 summarises more specific information about the modifications.
-Where elements of the responsible lending obligations are not modified, the standard obligations apply: see Regulatory Guide 209 Credit licensing:Responsible lending conduct (RG 209) for guidance on these obligations (as noted in Table 1).
+- RG 281.23 The standard responsible lending obligations require you to: - (a) make reasonable inquiries about the consumer's requirements and objectives and financial situation; - (b) take reasonable steps to verify their financial situation; and - (c) assess whether the credit contract is unsuitable. - RG 281.24 Under the modified responsible lending obligations, you are still required to undertake the steps at RG 281.23.
+However, the modifications: - (a) ease some requirements about the timing of inquiries, verification and assessments of unsuitability; - (b) provide specified factors to be taken into account in determining what constitutes reasonable inquiries and reasonable steps to verify; - (c) mandate certain inquiries about a consumer's financial situation; - (d) create a rebuttable presumption that low cost credit contracts with a credit limit of \$2,000 or less meet the consumer's requirements and objectives for the purposes of unsuitability assessments; and - (e) allow you to conduct inquiries and an assessment for an amount of credit larger than that initially offered to the consumer.
+This assessment covers any subsequent credit limit increases up to that amount for a period of up to two years if certain requirements are met. - RG 281.25 Table 1 summarises more specific information about the modifications.
+Where elements of the responsible lending obligations are not modified, the standard obligations apply: see Regulatory Guide 209 Credit licensing: Responsible lending conduct (RG 209) for guidance on these obligations (as noted in Table 1).